Journey to Belonging: Choice and Inclusion

 - Central East

-We also held two focused meeting with bargaining agents, who represent front-line workers who support people with developmental disabilities, to hear their perspectives and feedback.
+We also held two focused meetings with bargaining agents, who represent front-line workers who support people with developmental disabilities, to hear their perspectives and feedback.

 The engagement approach and reform plan also benefitted from the advice of the Developmental Services Reform Reference Group.
 The Developmental Services Reform Reference Group was made up of 18 individuals representing self-advocates, family members, service providers, academics and other sector partners.
 They met over a period of 10 months, from July 2020 to April 2021, reflecting on their experiences to provide advice and feedback on the reform plan.